 School Notes

-- Belmont College offers more than 25 degrees and 20 certificate programs in disciplines such as: Allied Health, Associate of Arts and Sciences, Building Preservation/Restoration, Business, Engineering Technology, Information Technology, Industrial Trades, and Public Safety.
+- Belmont College offers degree and certificate programs in disciplines such as: Associate of Arts and Sciences, Building Preservation/Restoration, Business, Emergency Medial Services, Engineering Technology, Information Technologies, Industrial Trades, Medical, Nursing, Radiologic Technology, Social and Behavioral Sciences, and Technology.
 Belmont grants two-year associate degrees and certificates.

-- The College's Main Campus Academic Technical Center in St. Clairsville, Ohio houses the Applied Technology and Innovation Center (ATIC), Dowler Hall, student services, Student Success Center, business office, computer laboratories, administrative services, cafeteria, student lounge area and a full-service bookstore.
+- The College's Main Campus Academic Technical Center in St. Clairsville, Ohio houses the Applied Technology and Innovation Center (ATIC), Dowler Hall, student services, Student Success Center, business office, computer laboratories, administrative services, student lounge area, Campus Caf Proudly Serving Starbucks, and a Campus Shop which sells Apple products.
 Furthermore, the College`s Health Sciences Center, the region`s premier healthcare education facility, is home to all Belmont College Nursing and Health Sciences programs.
 The building features state-of-the-art classrooms and science labs for biology, anatomy, and chemistry.
-Also on campus are: The Mechanical Technology Center (HVAC program), Fire Sciences Center (Firefighter program), and the Science and Engineering Building (Building Preservation/Restoration and Welding programs) which is located on OUE's campus.
+Also on campus are: The Mechanical Technology Center, CDL Training Pad, and Live Burn Fire Training Center.

 - Since 1978, the College has been accredited by The Higher Learning Commission and is a member of the North Central Association; it has continued to meet a high standard of accreditation.